World to reckon with future of fossil fuels at COP28 climate summit

 This year's gathering of 70,000 registered attendees will have more of a trade show feel than previous COPs, with organizers expecting a record 70,000 people - including the biggest participation from businesses for any U.N. climate summit yet.

-High profile figures like Indian Prime Minister Narendra Modi and Britain's King Charles also confirmed they will attend COP, though U.S. President Joe Biden, who has been pushing policies to decarbonize the U.S. economy by mid-century, will not.
+High profile figures like Indian Prime Minister Narendra Modi and Britain's King Charles are set to attend, though U.S. President Joe Biden will not.

 TAKING STOCK

-A big job for countries at COP28 will be to assess how far off track they are from meeting promises to limit global warming to 1.5 C above pre-industrial times.
+A big job for countries at COP28 will be to assess how far off track they are from the 1.5 C goal.

 This process, known as the "global stocktake", should yield a high-level plan telling countries what to do to achieve that goal.
 It will then be up to governments to turn that global plan into national policies and targets, which they will have to submit to the U.N. in 2025.